marcusoftnet/marcusoftnet.github.io/_posts/2006-11-13-swedish-brass-band-championships.md

 Also to my prediction the Gothenburg Brass band went home with the first price.
 I am quite proud of getting the first three band, in the right order a month ahead of the competition.
-The only thing i missed was the points.
+The only thing I missed was the points.
 [See for yourself](http://marcushammarberg.blogspot.com/2006/10/swedish-brass-band-championships.html)

-To my opinion Gothenburg was best on the own choice program (the part i heard) - but not with as much as i expected.
+To my opinion Gothenburg was best on the own choice program (the part i heard) - but not with as much as I expected.
 Windcorp really made a very very good effort with Tristan Encounters - which is a very hard piece indeed.